IEEE-SB-VIT-Pune/CrowdFunding/README.md

 #### The first 4 fields in above image represent functions and the remaining fields are the public variables used in this smart contract.

 ## Conclusion :
-- As per the problem statement we have successfully created a smart contract which is built in such a way that it ensures well structured functioning.
+- As per the problem statement we have successfully created a smart contract which is built in such a way that it ensures well structured functioning as per our design.
 - With help of such smart contracts proper funding for a particular project or any other purpose can be done as the contract ensures that Contributors are availed to all the facilities mentioned in the policy.
 - Such smart contracts can be used to overcome various problem statements for example, voting system where political leaders can manipulate the results, traditional home agreements which can be easily manipulated by hacking the system or because of political powers, etc
-- So we can conclude that deploying smart contracts can prove to be useful in order to overcome various problem statements and mallicious activities with the help of proper knowledge of that particular domain and the technology behind smart contracts.
+- Hereby we can conclude that deploying smart contracts can prove to be useful in order to overcome various problem statements and mallicious activities with the help of proper knowledge of that particular domain and the technology behind smart contracts.